 In 2018, Accounting Standards Codification (ASC) Topic 606 became effective for all public entities.
 This major overhaul of the revenue recognition standard has affected almost every industry, and media and entertainment entities are no exception.
 The complex arrangements between entities in this industry and their clients pose some difficult issues when applying ASC 606.

-The AICPA and the major accounting firms have assembled industry task forces to research the industry-specific accounting issues within ASC 606, and we will draw from the guides they have published as we provide a brief explanation of the key issues entertainment and media entities face when applying ASC 606.
+The AICPA and the major accounting firms have assembled task forces to research industry-specific issues within ASC 606, and we will draw from the guides they have published as we provide a brief explanation of the key issues media and entertainment entities face when applying ASC 606.
+We will also refer to SEC comment letters to illustrate key issues.
 For more information on any of these issues, see:

 - AICPA, Audit & Accounting Guide: Revenue Recognition

 - EY, Technical Line: How the new revenue standard will affect media and entertainment entities

 - EY, Applying IFRS: A closer look at the new revenue recognition standard

 - PwC, In Depth: Revenue: Implementation in Entertainment and Media